AngeloCore/discord-disable-appeal/appeal.md

 Soo, do you really think that if someone do scams/hacks will use his main account?
 Even a baby will see that this guys is a liar...

+**13/06/22:** I found out that she thinks I'm him because we live in the same city, 200iq